At a glance

 You will have a personal tutor who will oversee your academic progress and personal wellbeing.

-We have long-standing links with other schools and departments in the University, allowing you to take optional modules in the more applied branches of animal, plant and microbial biology, or in medically-oriented areas of biology or zoology.
+Due to our long-standing links with other schools and departments in the University, you can take optional modules in the more applied branches of animal, plant and microbial biology, or in medically-oriented areas of biology or zoology.

 BSc or MSci?

-The MSci courses are recommended for those of you who expect to follow a career in the biological sciences and would benefit from an additional year of masters-level research training.
+The MSci courses are an additional year of study, mainly focusing on a masters level research project.
+They are recommended for those who expect to follow a career in the biological sciences and would benefit from an additional research training.
 The BSc courses are ideal for those who wish to obtain a strong background in the biological sciences, and provide entry into a wide variety of careers and destinations including postgraduate training.

-In all courses, formal exams, together with continuous assessments, determine your overall mark.
+Dissertations, exams, essays, laboratory reports and presentations determine your overall mark.
 The first year is a qualifying year which you must pass, but your marks do not affect your overall degree.
 Marks gained in subsequent years make up your final degree classification.

-In 2016, 92% of undergraduates in the school secured work or further study within six months of graduation.
+In 2016, 92% of first-degree graduates in the school who were available for employment had secured work or further study within six months of graduation.
 The average starting salary was £21,037 with the highest being £42,000.*

 Application and interview